HuZhanJing/idaas-pdk/README.md

 ![GitHub stars](https://img.shields.io/github/stars/tapdata/idaas-pdk?style=social&label=Star&maxAge=2592000)
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

-## What is iDaaS

-Data as a service (DaaS) is a data management strategy that uses the cloud(or centralized data platform) to deliver data storage, integration, processing, and servicing capabilities in an on demand fashion.

-Tapdata iDaaS, or Incremental Data as a Service, is an open source implementation(Soon to be released) of the DaaS architecture that puts focus on the incremental updating capability of the data platform.
-Please refer to [Tapdata iDaaS Project](https://github.com/tapdata/idaas) for more information.

-## What is PDK for iDaaS

 **PDK is Plugin Development Kit for iDaaS.** Provide an easier way to develop data source connectors

 * **Database connectors**